afbarnard/barnapy/README.md

 -----

 Copyright (c) 2016 Aubrey Barnard.
-This is free software.
+This is free software released under the MIT license.
 See LICENSE for details.